-Young women applying for the program must be between nineteen and twenty-two years of age and have at least one ancestor of Italian heritage.
+Young women applying for the program must be between nineteen and twenty-three years of age and have at least one ancestor of Italian heritage.
 Participants must be currently attending College.
 All majors will be considered although, this year, the program will have an emphasis on business and economics.

 Preference will be given to applicants who meet the following criteria: